What is Legal Aid, 18-B, N.Y.C.D.S, N.D.S.and C.F.R?

 How do I have my records sealed or expunged?

 If a case results in an acquittal, dismissal, or Youthful Offender (Y.O.) adjudication, the records are automatically sealed at the time of the disposition.
-Except for these circumstances, there is no provision in the Criminal Procedure Law for the sealing or expunging of a conviction.
+There is a provision for the sealing of certain convictions after 10 years pursuant to CPL 160.59.

 How do I get vouchered property released?